muskanjain318/Student_Grading_System_By_JS/README.md

 # Student_Grading_System_By_JS
 This program is made by two types , first is normal and second is using functions.
+Files also created named functions and arrow functions.